Skip to main content

 March 1, 2024

-We reap the benefits of touch from the moment we are born.
+At Birth We reap the benefits of touch from the moment we are born.
 Skin-to-skin contact is widely used between newborns and loved ones right after delivery.
 This helps the baby with enhanced nutrient absorption, better body temperature maintenance, and improved brain development.
-Parents and caregivers also get mental health benefits as well from this close contact.
+Parents and caregivers also get mental health benefits as well from this …Read More…

 Sodium and Your Health